Labour and Delivery

 - An Rh immunoglobulin shot (such as WinRho).
 If you have Rh-negative blood, you may get a shot of Rh immunoglobulin after delivery if your newborn is Rh-positive.
 For more information see the topic Rh Sensitization During Pregnancy.

 In most cases, you don't have to lie in bed the whole time you're in labour.
 (If you have an epidural or have certain health problems, you may have to stay in bed.)
 You can choose whichever position feels most comfortable.
 You may want to walk, sit on a big rubber ball, or kneel.
-The position that feels best for you may change as you go through labour:
+The position that feels best for you may change as you move through labour:

 Birthing positions for pushing include squatting, reclining, or using a birthing chair, stool, or bed.
 You may find that certain positions are more comfortable than others during the pushing stage.
 Speak to your doctor or midwife about different birthing positions before your labour begins.